 About The Reviewer

 Nick Zuzelski began riding motocross at a young age, a sport that would eventually lead him to the world of downhill.
-As a Colorado native, racing downhill, dual slalom, or a chill dirt jump session was never far away, and he eventually worked his way up the ranks to the Pro level.
-Now residing in Eastern Pennsylvania, he recently changed it up from the Rocky Mountain dust to East Coast loam, world class dirt jumps, and rocks... lots of rocks.
+As a Colorado native, racing downhill, dual slalom, or a chill dirt jump session were never far away, and he eventually worked his way up the ranks to the Pro level.
+Now residing in Eastern Pennsylvania, he recently changed it up from Rocky Mountain dust to East Coast loam, world class dirt jumps, and rocks... lots of rocks.
 If a trail has fast flow and some fun gaps, he is grinning ear to ear and getting after it.
 Living by the assumption that basically everything feels better with a short stem and wide bars, you can count on him keeping it real with a laid back attitude and flat pedals most of the time.
 Mechanical Engineer by trade, rider by heart, he enjoys riding it, finding out how it works, and making it better.